spinalcord/Lgt-MVC/README.md

 </form>
 ```

-If you want to correctly handle the POST request, you can do this in the routing:
+Define the routing to correctly handle dynamic parameters:

 ```php
 $router->route('POST', '/test/@someName/@somethingElse', 'App\Controllers\HomeController->postTest2');
 ```

-- **Third scenario**
+- **Scenario 3: Custom POST Action**
-You can change the action so that the POST request data is sent to another URL.
-For example:
+You can also send the POST request to a different URL:

 ```html